 - income qualify (for some programs).

 You can apply for housing and shelter programs in-person.
-An appointment is not required.
-Visit any of these offices:
+An appointment is not required, but may be scheduled.

 Other agencies in Tucson and Pima County, including some behavioral health providers, also administer the VI-SPDAT.
 Call your agency to learn if it administers the VI-SPDAT and the agency’s requirements and times.
 If you would like to preview housing locations with the Primavera Foundation, visit Rental Housing.